 “Routine I think is a big one.
 Just constantly learning, like literally just learn as much as you can from others out there.
 Don’t be so prideful that you’re afraid to talk to a competitor in the space and learn from them.” — Ian Bell

 - Ian’s recommended book is “Culture Code by Daniel Coyle“.
 [55:15]

 - Ian’s advice for someone who’s at the start of their digital media journey.
 [56:30]

 “You really have to ask yourself why you’re doing it right.
 I think that’ll be your North Star that’ll help you with your decision-making process.” — Ian Bell

 Ian Bell co-founded Digital Trends and serves as the company’s CEO and Publisher.
-Ian was the recipient of Microsoft MVP award for Digital Media from 2004 through 2011.
-Prior to Digital Trends, Bell has held positions at Intel, Lockheed Martin and The Ostler Group, a strategic marketing firm.
+Ian was the recipient of the Microsoft MVP award for Digital Media from 2004 through 2011.
+Prior to Digital Trends, Bell has held positions at Intel, Lockheed Martin, and The Ostler Group, a strategic marketing firm.